Price & Hours

 - Hiking, Parks and Gardens Type

 - 1 to 2 hours Time to Spend

 Up until the early 19th century on Big Island, Hawaiians who broke the law could avoid a punishment of death by fleeing to a region of the west coast known as pu'uhonua, or "place of refuge," where they would be forgiven by an area priest.
 In present day, this place of refuge is a historical landmark preserved by the park service.
 It's also an extremely popular outing for Big Island vacationers, and the pictures make it easy to see why.
-Not only will you enjoy Pu'uhonua o Honaunau if you have a penchant for history and trivia, but it's also exploding with eye-catching temples, intricate ki'i (wood carvings) and plenty of the Honu, (or Hawaiian Green Sea Turtles) that live on the premises.
-And the breathtaking scenery, of course -- the Pu'uhonua o Honaunau National Historical Park is located near some of the best snorkeling beaches of Big Island.
+Not only will you enjoy Pu'uhonua o Honaunau if you have a penchant for history and trivia, but it's also exploding with eye-catching temples, intricate ki'i (wood carvings) and plenty of the honu, (or Hawaiian green sea turtles) that live on the premises.
+And the breathtaking scenery, of course – the Pu'uhonua o Honaunau National Historical Park is located near some of the best snorkeling beaches of Big Island.

 Recent travelers enjoyed learning about the culture and customs of the Hawaiian people through this national park, but some say that there is little shade and it can get hot.
 Make sure to wear a hat and bring plenty of water.